 - • What does the “Visa Waiver Program” mean exactly?

-The “Visa Waiver Program” makes it possible for travelers with different nationalities to travel to the United Sates without a visa (for business or pleasure, during which each stay is not allowed to last more than 90 days).
-All travelers that fall under this feature are required to file for an ESTA before they are allowed to enter America.
+The “Visa Waiver Program” makes it possible for travellers with different nationalities to travel to the United Sates without a visa (for business or pleasure, during which each stay is not allowed to last more than 90 days).
+All travellers that fall under this feature are required to file for an ESTA before they are allowed to enter America.

 It is important to know that, in order to be allowed entry into the US, you are required to relinquish any rights for reviewing or appealing the final admission ruling of the US Customs and Border Protection, or otherwise fight the deportation procedure which flows from an application of admission under the Visa Waiver Program.

 An ESTA only provides authorization to enter America without needing a visa.
 This holds for all trips made by air or sea.
 You are also required to have an ESTA if you are only in the US on a transit (even if you don’t need to leave to plane).

 - • Does an ESTA guarantee me entry into the US?

 Being granted an ESTA is not a guarantee that you will actually be allowed entry into the US.
 Upon arrival, the US Custom and Border Protection can still declare that you may not enter the US, for example if there are any doubts about the truthfulness of the answers you provided during the ESTA application, or if for political or safety reasons it is undesirable to grant you access.
 An ESTA is mandatory to travel to the US, but it is not the only requirement to be allowed access into the country.